Gravel Size Chart and Different Types explained with pictures

 #5 Gravel

-This is what you need if you are looking for the ideal particle size range to fill crevices and the spaces between larger stones.
+You need this if you are looking for the ideal particle size range to fill crevices and the spaces between larger stones.
 The gravel measures about an inch in diameter and is ideal for driveways, walkways, and roads.

 These crushed stones measure between 0.4 and 0.5 inches (10 – 13 mm).
 Mostly, these stones go through cleaning to eliminate dust and residue, giving them a smoother appearance.
 Some common applications include: